Kareem-845/IT-Ticketing-System/README.md

 Step 6 - Download osTicket
 The osTicket installation package was downloaded from the official site.
 The installation files were extracted and prepared for deployment through IIS.
 The files were placed under C:\inetpub\wwwroot\osTicket.
 This allows IIS to serve the application through the web browser.

+Step 7 - Configure osTicket
+The osTicket configuration file was prepared and the required permissions were configured.
+The osTicket web installer was then accessed through http://localhost/osTicket.
+The installer checked the server environment for the required PHP extensions and system components.